oottppxx/enigma2/plugins/README.md

 * MiracleWhip is a plugin to edit Suls/IPTVBouquetMaker/E2m3u2bouquet provider configs via the webbrowser.

-* PLHeinz is the same as Heinz, but specific for OpenPLi, due to code base differences making it difficult (for me) to use SingleEPG builtin screens.

 * PyShell is a plugin for developers/coders - it provides a very simple Python shell with access to the Enigma2 runtime environment, so small (or not so small) snippets of code can be tested and experimented with while avoiding crashes.